 This look is great for brunettes with warm skin tones.
 The yellow undertones in the skin help to pull off the rich golden shades throughout the hair.
 If you have a cooler skin tone (with pink undertones), choose beige or cooler ashy tones throughout.

 Soft Sandy Blonde Highlights

-These sandy blonde highlights in darker brown hair are done using the balayage ombre technique that will leave a soft, natural grow out versus highlighted to the root.
+These sandy blonde highlights on darker brown hair, by Massachusetts-based stylist Jordan Truong, were done using the balayage ombre technique.
+This technique will leave a soft, natural grow out versus highlighted to the root.